 Nolah and Helix are online mattress companies with very different offerings.
 Nolah sells only one all-foam flagship mattress, while Helix has a variety of offerings that incorporate springs.
-Depending on what type of sleeper you are, you might prefer one over the other.
-I’ll go over the similarities and differences here to help you better understand how they compare.
+Depending on what type of sleeper someone is, they might prefer one over the other.
+I’ll go over the similarities and differences here to help people better understand how they compare.

 - All options have a dense foam base layer.